jaredly/geometricart/Roadmap.md

 - [x] guides dont multi-select, there's nothing to do there.
 - [-] ooh should I have a way to say "multiply this guide around this mirror?"
 	- I think maybe not?
+	- hm it would be nice tho
+		- if the guide doesn't have a mirror yet, it's easy
+		- otherwise, we just duplicate, it's not grouped, boohoo.

 ## Ok let's try different sized screens